Age of consent in Europe: History

 In 1983, male homosexual acts were decriminalised with the age of consent set at 21 (in line with the UK at that time).
 In 1999, the age of consent for male homosexual acts was lowered to 18.
 Then in 2012, the age of consent for male homosexual acts was equalised at 16, regardless of gender and/or sexual orientation.

 Isle of Man

 The age of consent in the Isle of Man, a Crown Dependency, is 16, last amended in 2006.

 History

 Prior to 1992, sodomy was illegal, then under the Sexual Offences (Isle of Man) Act 1992 (after assent) the age of consent was set at 21 for sodomy (in line with the UK at that time).
 Then in 2001, the age of consent for male homosexual acts was lowered to 18 under the Criminal Justice Act 2001.
 In 2006, under the Sexual Offences (Amendment) Act 2006 the age of consent was lowered to 16, and became gender-neutral for all sexual conduct, regardless of sexual orientation or gender.

 Jersey

-The age of consent in the Bailiwick of Jersey, a Crown Dependency, is 16, last amended in 2007.
+The age of consent in the Bailiwick of Jersey, a Crown Dependency, is 16.